 The Parallel Roads of Glen Roy, The Commando Memorial, Laggan Dam, Cille Choirille and Creag Meagaidh are all easily reached from Bunroy.

-Bunroy is a great, central location for exploring the Highlands and the West Coast of Scotland.
+Bunroy is a great, central location from which to explore the Highlands and the West Coast of Scotland.
 You can catch a ferry to the islands, cruise on Loch Ness, cycle alongside the Caledonian Canal and marvel at the engineering of Neptune’s Staircase.

-Fort William, the Outdoor Capital of the UK, has a good range of shops, banks and restaurants as well as a swimming pool, leisure centre and ten pin bowling.
+The nearest town, Fort William has a good range of shops, banks and restaurants as well as a swimming pool, leisure centre and ten pin bowling.

 The Gondola at Nevis Range, 7 miles from Bunroy, takes you 2000 feet up Aonach Mor for stunning views.

 You don’t have to go far from Bunroy to visit a distillery, take a boat trip, go pony-trekking or mountain biking, or try out some watersports.